Gabbyogunbiyi/Project_PowerPlatform/README.md

 --
-## Overview of Microsoft Power Platform

-Microsoft Power Platform provides a comprehensive solution to address the company's current issues and inefficiencies through automation, real-time analytics, data centralization, and data management.

 ---

 ## How Power Platform Can Help Alison Manufacturing Company

+Microsoft Power Platform provides a comprehensive solution to address the company's current issues and inefficiencies through automation, real-time analytics, data centralization, and data management.

  **Microsoft Power Platform** provides a comprehensive solution to address these inefficiencies through automation, data centralization, and real-time analytics.